 15.1 Can I address a request directly to such an authority or private organisation in this Member State?

-No. The applicant must contact his or her country’s transmitting Central Authority designated pursuant to Council Regulation (EC) No 4/2009, the 2007 Hague Convention or the 1956 New York Convention.
+No; the applicant must contact the transmitting Central Authority in his or her country, designated pursuant to Council Regulation (EC) No 4/2009, the 2007 Hague Convention or the 1956 New York Convention.

 The transmitting Central Authority of the debtor’s country may subsequently contact Romania’s receiving Central Authority: